StevenLomon/CS50-final-project/README.md

 Aaaaand...
 I gave up on the EC2 instance.
 Fuck that.
 Especially now that I found out that there are other AWS options that are serverless.

-### Web Hosting using AWS Elastic Beanstalk
+### Web Hosting using AWS Elastic Beanstalk (was not used either, it's GARBAGE)
 (This is my first time using Beanstalk!)
-After the repository had been cleaned up a bit and it was back to a working version, a Procfile was created with the following content: web: python application.py, and the Elastic Beanstalk CLI was installed using pip install awsebcli
+After the repository had been cleaned up a bit and it was back to a working version, a Procfile was created with the following content: web: python application.py, and the Elastic Beanstalk CLI was installed using pip install awsebcli.
+When running pip installed, it displayed that there were dependency issues which were fixed with:
+pip install --upgrade awscli
+pip install --upgrade boto3 botocore s3transfer

+The Elastic Beanstalk application was suppoed to be initialized by running 'eb init' but this only showed yet another error message saying there was a version conflict between botocore and awsebcli.
+This was solved by deactivating and deleting the current virtual environment, creating a new one, and pip installing after the following to avoid dependency issues: boto3==1.35.7 botocore==1.35.7 awscli==1.34.7 awsebcli==3.20.10
+I was not able to resolve this

+### Web Hosting using PythonAnywhere
+This was the last resort, I was so close to give up on the web hosting